astoko/GNUBot/README.md

  </picture>
 </h4>

-- User-friendly deployment with an setup script to help you along the way.
+- User-friendly deployment with a setup script to help you along the way.
-- Easy local deployment with minimal hasle.
+- Easy local deployment with minimal hassle.
 - Open-source and free to use for all.

 <h4>